NikhilA8606/Walmart-Sales-Data-Analysis/README.md

 ## Business Questions To Answer
 ### Generic Question
-  1.How many unique cities does the data have?
+  1. How many unique cities does the data have?
-  2.In which city is each branch?
+  2. In which city is each branch?

 ### Product
-  1.How many unique product lines does the data have?
+  1. How many unique product lines does the data have?
-  2.What is the most common payment method?
+  2. What is the most common payment method?
-  3.What is the most selling product line?
+  3. What is the most selling product line?
   4.What is the total revenue by month?
   5.What month had the largest COGS?
   6.What product line had the largest revenue?